Privacy Policy

 - Your email address (for login and account recovery)

-- Your test cases, projects, test plans, and history (so they sync across devices)
+- Pro synced data: your test cases, projects, test plans, history, and screenshots so they sync across devices and workspaces

 We do not read, mine, sell, or train AI on your test content.
-We never share your data with third parties except as required to operate the service (Cloudflare for hosting, Resend for sending login emails and comment notifications, Lemon Squeezy for payments, Anthropic for opt-in AI features described below).
+We never share your data with third parties except as required to operate the service: Cloudflare for hosting, Resend for transactional email (sign-in, comment and sign-off notifications, and sign-off verification codes), and Lemon Squeezy for payments if you have a paid subscription.
+TestDossier does not use AI — your test content is never sent to any AI service.

 Team workspaces (Pro)